unlim-it/docs.bosonprotocol.io/src/docs/core-concepts/ecosystem-value-flows.md

 Initially, we closely engage with the Participants and communities in the ecosystem to co-create.

-## Phase 1 "Things": Activating the Value Creation Pattern of Commitment Tokens
+## Phase 1: "Things": activating the value creation pattern of commitment tokens

 ![Phase 1: Things](/images/docs/ecosystem-value-flows-phase-1.png)